The French and money

 • or for a better life : young well-educated professionals wishing to find a better paid job in London or in New York more rapidly (10 to 20,000 a year)

-• As someone said : " The French keep hunting the rich and wonder why they fly away.
+• As one pundit said : " The French keep hunting the rich and wonder why they fly away.
 They are the only hunters surprised to see the game trying to escape. "

-• Envy : during the last presidential campaign, the Secretary general of the Socialist Party (François Hollande) was asked about the policy of the Left if its candidate was elected.
+• Envy : during the 2007 presidential campaign, the Secretary general of the Socialist Party (François Hollande) was asked about the policy of the Left if its candidate was elected.
 As he had explained they would raise the taxes, he added " I must admit I don't like the wealthy ".
-When the journalist asked at what income he considered somebody wealthy, he said 4,000 Euros a month (5,500 $), which is only about twice the average income.
+When the journalist asked at what income he considered somebody wealthy, he said 4,000 Euros a month (4,500 $), which is only about twice the average French income.
+No wonder he raised taxes at such an incredible level when he was elected in 2012.
+See numbers showing that in France, people are more jalous of the wealthy than in other countries.

 • Checks and chip cards :

-• All French payment cards are Chip cards (since the end of the 1980s : see who invented them) the smallest shop have the terminal to read them
+• All French payment cards are Chip cards (since the end of the 1980s : see who invented them) and the smallest shops have the terminal to read them

-• The French use checks much more often than the other Europeans (29% vs. 11% in 2004) but this % is diminishing
+• The French use checks much more often than the other Europeans (29% vs. 11% in 2004) but this % is diminishin rapidly ;

 • Money vs. leisure : contrary to what you would expect, a majority of people (53%) understand that shops are closed on Sunday and, if given the choice, would refuse to work on Sunday and make more money.
 More about it.

-• Gold : the French love gold and they are among the largest (if not the largest) gold holders in the world : ingots for many, coins for most (there is always a grandpa or an uncle to present a little "Napoleon" gold coin to a kid).
-The reason : in case of war, you never know....
+• Gold : the French love gold and they are among the largest gold holders in the world : ingots for many, coins for most (there is always a grandpa or an uncle to present a little "Napoleon" gold coin to a kid).
+The reason : in case of war, you never know...
+See comparative figures.

 • More anecdotes about the French and money ; read Brunet.